mavryk-network/mavryk-protocol/docs/protocols/001_atlas.rst

 Protocol Atlas
 ===============

-This page documents the changes brought by protocol Atlas with respect to Nairobi (see :ref:`naming_convention`).
+This page documents the changes brought by protocol Atlas (see :ref:`naming_convention`).

 The code can be found in directory :src:`src/proto_001_PtAtLas` of the ``master`` branch of Mavkit.